Current Hospital Status as of 11/25/2020, 8 a.m.

 - Number of COVID-19 Patients Requiring Critical Care: 14

 Data to be updated each morning by 10 a.m., Monday to Friday.

-For information on the region’s number of cases, deaths and test positivity rate, visit Panhandle Health District’s North Idaho Information Page: click here.
+For information on the region’s number of cases and deaths visit Panhandle Health District’s North Idaho Information Page: click here.

 Breakdown of Rooms in Kootenai Health

 Not all rooms are the same within Kootenai Health.
 Rooms have different layouts, equipment or are reserved for certain types of patients (cancer, birth center, etc.)

 Medical/Surgical Units : 142 beds